 Deerfield Management manages several investment vehicles.
-Deerfield Management and its affiliates, as well as Deerfield Funds, may compete with us for acquisition opportunities.
-If these entities decide to pursue any such opportunity, we may be precluded from procuring such opportunities.
-In addition, investment ideas generated within Deerfield Management may be suitable for both us and for current or future Deerfield Funds and may be directed to such Deerfield Funds rather than to us.
-Neither Deerfield Management nor members of our management team who are also employed by Deerfield Management have any obligation to present us with any opportunity for a potential business combination of which they become aware, unless presented to such member solely in his or her capacity as an officer of the Company.
-Deerfield Management and/or our management, in their capacities as employees of Deerfield Management or in their other endeavors, may be required to present potential business combinations to other entities before they present such opportunities to us.
-Each of our officers and directors presently has, and any of them in the future may have, additional, fiduciary or contractual obligations to another entity, including private funds under the management of Deerfield Management and their respective portfolio companies, pursuant to which such officer or director is or will be required to present a business combination opportunity to such entity.
+Each of our officers and directors presently has, and any of them in the future may have additional, fiduciary or contractual obligations to another entity, including public and private funds under the management of Deerfield Management and their respective portfolio companies, pursuant to which such officer or director is or will be required to present a business combination opportunity to such entity.
 In addition, existing and future funds managed by Deerfield Management and their respective portfolio companies may compete with us for business combination opportunities and, if such opportunities are pursued by such entities, we may be precluded from pursuing such opportunities.
-Accordingly, if any of our officers or directors becomes aware of a business combination opportunity which is suitable for an entity to which he or she has thencurrent fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such business combination opportunity to such entity, and may only decide to present it to us if such entity rejects the opportunity and consummating the same would not violate any restrictive covenants to which such officers and directors are subject.
+Accordingly, if any of our officers or directors becomes aware of a business combination opportunity which is suitable for an entity to which he or she has then-current fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such business combination opportunity to such entity, and may only decide to present it to us if such entity rejects the opportunity and consummating the same would not violate any restrictive covenants to which such officers and directors are subject.